celestiaorg/celestia-app/docs/architecture/ADR-004-QGB_relayer_security.md

 #### handleValsetRequest

-The `handleValsetRequest` is more involving as it has more criteria to create new valsets:
+The `handleValsetRequest` is more involved as it has more criteria to create new valsets:

 ```go
 func handleValsetRequest(ctx sdk.Context, k keeper.Keeper) {